Tuna: Is it Thyroid Safe?

 - Safe Catch Elite Pure Wild Tuna: This canned tuna wears the biggest halo of all and carries a strong endorsement from the American Pregnancy Association.
 Safe Catch invented technology that tests every single tuna for mercury content.
 Their "Elite" product is the only brand on the market that meets Consumer Reports' low-mercury criteria.
 In addition, their processing methods retain 100% of the nutrients found in the whole fish, whereas common processing methods cook out up to 80% of those beneficial Omega 3s before the tuna even hits the can!
 Safe Catch is also committed to sustainable fishing practices.

 - Wild Planet Tuna, especially Skipjack: All varieties of Wild Planet tuna are sustainably caught using practices that only reel in smaller fish that are naturally lower in mercury content.
 Thorough testing has convinced the folks at Wild Planet that testing every single fish for mercury is neither necessary nor beneficial when these fishing practices are adhered to.
-According to the company, "Our annual [Mercury] testing protocol...verifies that Wild Planet tuna products average 0.067PPM for Skipjack (which is 14 times lower than the FDA “Action Limit” of 1.0PPM), 0.137PPM for Yellowfin (which is 7 times lower than the FDA “Action Limit” of 1.0PPM), and 0.17PPM for Albacore (which is six times lower than the FDA “Action Limit” of 1.0PPM)."
+According to the company, "Our annual [Mercury] testing protocol...verifies that Wild Planet tuna products average 0.067PPM for Skipjack (which is 14 times lower than the FDA “Action Limit” of 1.0PPM), 0.137PPM for Yellowfin (which is seven times lower than the FDA “Action Limit” of 1.0PPM), and 0.17PPM for Albacore (which is six times lower than the FDA “Action Limit” of 1.0PPM)."
 Similar to Safe Catch Brand, Wild Planet's processing methods, whereby the tuna is cooked only once in the can, retain the beneficial Omega 3s and other nutrients.

 - American Tuna.
-While this brand may be a little bit smaller and harder to find (at this time), it deserves a mention.
+While this brand may be a little bit smaller and harder to find (at this time), it deserves mention.
 American Tuna was founded in San Diego by a group of 6 pole and line fishing families committed to quality, transparency, and sustainable fishing practices.
 This company has garnered the praise and attention of several third-party endorsers, including the Marine Stewardship Council.
-Like Wild Planet Brand, they use fishing methods that reel in younger tuna, caught near the surface, which are naturally lower in mercury and tested by an independent lab.
+Like Wild Planet Brand, they use fishing methods that reel in younger tuna caught near the surface, which are naturally lower in mercury and tested by an independent lab.

 On The Menu: Tuna Macaroni Salad (GF/DF)